-This mentality and desire for self-preservation in a society constantly trying to put people down leads to Gatsby's "God-especomplex".
-He has the Illusion that all of his deceptions over the years have made him seems to seems to with him.
+This mentality and desire for self-preservation in a society constantly trying to put people down leads to Gatsby's God-esp complex.
+He has the Illusion that all of his deceptions over the years have made him untouchable, and everyone A agrees with him.
 His parties are the most lavish, his home the largest, his car the fastest.
-He is what every man in Mrs 1920s America wants to become i he is the literal embodiment of the American Dream.
+He is what every man in Mr 1920s America wants to become i he is literal embodiment of the American Dream.
 Through Gatsby, Fitzgerald shows the corruption and decline of the American Dream.
-Yes, Jay Gatsby started from the bottom and ended up at the but 1 was built upon mountains of lies and his name is false!
-If Gatsby is deceptions.
+Yes, Jay Gatsby started from the bottom and ended up at the but 1 was build upon mountains of lies and is false!
+If Gatsby is nis name deceptions.
 Even meant to represent the American Bream, the reader assume that the American Dream had become corrupt; that it could only be achieved through illegal, "back-door" deals and lies.
 The American Dream through Gatsby is built upon deception and, sooner or later, the truth the must rise to the top.
 The Great and Mysterious Jay Gatsby is no more than a figurehead.
 He represents all that is great and wonderful about the American Dream while hiding all of the lies and deception of its foundation behind a glistening curtain of champagne and swimming pools jazz music.
-Gatsby's deception about who he how he earned his wealth extends far truly is and self and connects to the deception decline of the American Dream as a whole.
+Gatsby's deception about who he how he earned his wealth extends far truly is and and connects to the deception self decline of the American Dream as a whole.
 From the truth, be it for his own